Category Archives: Camp

 Returning to roles that made them famous was crucial to the success of the film and Lon Chaney Jr. and Bela Lugosi (Wolf Man and Count Dracula, respectively) deliver their lines with gusto, careful not to make themselves too menacing nor too foolish, and both blur the horror and comedy lines with perfection.

-The final scene is clever in that it leads to a potential follow-up for the film.
+The final scene is clever and leads to a potential follow-up for the film.
 As Chick and Wilbur sail away from the looming castle in relief of their adventure coming to a satisfying conclusion, Chick ensures Wilbur that all the monsters are gone.

 An uncredited voice appearance by Vincent Price and a dangling cigarette coming from no mouth introduce the next chapter of The Invisible Man.

-Hardly a masterpiece or cinematic genius Abbott & Costello Meet Frankenstein (1948) does serve an important purpose and that is to entertain.
+Hardly a masterpiece or cinematic genius Abbott & Costello Meet Frankenstein (1948) does entertain.

-Each player is well-cast and the result is a culmination of good comedy infused with atmospheric horror elements done with the perfect light touch.
+Each player is well-cast resulting in a culmination of good comedy infused with atmospheric horror elements done with the perfect light touch.
 The comic timing of all members ensures that all the pieces come together in just the right mix of fun and frights with a tongue-in-cheek approach.

 What could be a better choice for the escapist fare on a lazy Saturday afternoon?